noxthot/ws25_industrial_datascience_manuscript/README.md

 # Industrial Data Science Course Material
 This repository contains the course material for an Industrial Data Science course.

+[//]: # TODO - This material is still work in progress (expected to be ready to be released in autumn/winter 2025).

-You can find the latest version of the course material [here](https://noxthot.github.io/ws25_industrial_datascience_manuscript/).
+You can find the latest version of the course material at https://noxthot.github.io/ws25_industrial_datascience_manuscript/.

 [//]: # TODO - add DOI once published